Dental Marketing Strategy That Fills Chairs, Not Just Analytics Dashboards

 Treating All Patients as Equal

-A new patient seeking a cleaning has different lifetime value than one researching full-arch implants.
-Marketing strategy should prioritize high-value procedures without ignoring general patient flow.
+A new patient seeking a cleaning has a different lifetime value than one researching full-arch implants.
+Therefore, marketing strategy should prioritize high-value procedures while still maintaining consistent general patient flow.

 fix

-Segment marketing efforts by service profitability.
-Build dedicated landing pages and campaigns for high-ticket procedures — implants, orthodontics, cosmetic dentistry.
+Therefore, segment marketing efforts by service profitability and build dedicated landing pages and campaigns for high-ticket procedures such as implants, orthodontics, and cosmetic dentistry.

 Mistake